Month: September 2022

 The weir close to the school

 Frank balanced on some ice on the frozen Colden Beck and reached into the panhole to gather some ice.
 Someone on the bridge saw him fall into the panhole and Richard Mellor, the schoolmaster was summoned and was quickly on the scene.
 Mellor could just see the top of Frank’s head peeking above the hole.
 He managed to retrieve Frank but his attempts to resuscitate him failed.
 Frank’s body was taken to his home at the Fox and Goose, just five minutes walk from the school.
 His dad was out feeding the pigs at the time and within minutes a doctor was called for, but his efforts too were in vain.
 The shock for his parents and five siblings is unfathomable.
 They had already lost one son, Gibson, who had died a few months short of his second birthday.
 At the inquest into Frank’s death held at the Bull Inn, Frank’s mother’s former home, the schoolmaster commented that “If P.C.
 Eastwood would visit the school and give a warning to the scholars it would no doubt frighten them for a time.”
 The school lies just a few hundred yards up Church Lane and I crossed over the Colden River on Bankfoot bridge where, in the Taylor family’s day stood Bankfoot Mill.
 St James’s church where I sometimes play the organ for services was to my right and directly behind it is the school that Frank attended.
 The school was established in 1870 and funded by public subscription- “ … a school shall be established for the education of children and adults or children only of the labouring, manufacturing, and other poorer crafts of the ecclesiastical district of Hebden Bridge…” Originally it was a single storey building and all the children were taught together.
 However, in 1880, the year of the tragedy, it was decided to separate the ‘Mixed’ from the ‘Infants’ with Richard Mellor head of the mixed and Mrs Mellor head of the infants.
 In 1888 a second storey was added for the needs of the growing population and I’m proud to say that my Wrigley ancestors were employed to carry out the painting of the extension.
-A further coincidence was that Paul Taylor’s daughter, Mary, married schoolmaster Mellor’s son at St James’s church and as a witness to their wedding Richard Mellors’s signature is on their marriage certificate.
+A further coincidence was that Paul Taylor’s daughter, Mary, married schoolmaster Mellor’s son, Thomas Cooper Mellor, at St James’s church and as a witness to their wedding Richard Mellors’s signature is on their marriage certificate.

 From the Fox and Goose I headed to St James’s school and the scene of Frank’s death.
 I passed the former site of Bankfoot Mill, a spinning and weaving mill that would have been a hive of activity at the time but which was demolished in 1971.
 The school lies directly behind St James’s church.
 The site for both had been donated by James Armitage Rhodes of Mytholm Hall.
 He had reserved a piece of triangular land behind the church.
 “I reserved it for a School: but I subsequently thought that it was too dark – as light is essential to the well conducting a School.”
 A low stone wall, barely two feet surrounds the perimeter of the school today and directly below the ground drops vertically to the river.
 I could make out a weir, which is probably ‘the waterfall’ referred to in the inquest into Frank’s death as I stood on the bridge, probably standing in the very spot from where the schoolmaster could see Frank’s head peeking above the hole.
 As I headed back towards the church I paused for a moment to pay my respects to Frank at the cemetery which borders the stream.
 From his resting place I could hear the bubbling brook as it wound its way to join the River Calder.
 A chill passed through my body despite the warmth of the afternoon and I retraced my steps to the Fox and Goose, pausing to partake of some much needed refreshment in the beer garden situated in the ruins of the cottages adjoining the inn.